 Plenty.
-In addition to giving you more control over your money, the Volt Student Savings Account will help you learn how money management works, provide you with FREE easy access to over 37,000 ATMs and help protect you against costly fees.
+In addition to giving you more control over your money, the Volt Student Savings Account will help you learn how money management works, provide you with FREE easy access to 30,000 ATMs and help protect you against costly fees.

 We've also baked in some great benefits, such as:

 - Earn a competitive annual APY- It Pays to Save with Volt - Volt members will see their savings add up quickly by earning 3.00% APY* on savings balances up to $1,000.

 - It's mobile-friendly - Check balances, deposit checks, load accounts into Apple Pay, Samsung Pay, and Android Pay with mobile banking.
 You live life on the go, so let your Volt Savings Account live it with you.